Medical Dictionary |

 You may be able to prevent some birth weight problems by:

-Your health care provider will check your blood pressure and urine at each prenatal visit.
-If your blood pressure reading is high (140/90 or higher), especially after the 20th week of pregnancy, your provider will likely want to run some tests.
-They may include blood tests other lab tests to look for extra protein in the urine as well as other symptoms.
+Your provider will check your blood pressure and urine at each prenatal visit.
+If your blood pressure reading is high (140/90 or higher), especially after the 20th week of pregnancy, your provider will likely want to order some tests.
+These may include blood tests and other lab tests, such as a test to look for extra protein in your urine.

 Do you know if your current weight is healthy?
 "Underweight", "normal", "overweight", and "obese" are all labels for ranges of weight.
 Obese and overweight mean that your weight is greater than it should be for your health.
 Underweight means that it is lower than it should be for your health.
 Your healthy body weight depends on your sex and height.
 For children, it also depends on your age.